hall-lab/sv-pipeline/README.md

 ## 3. [Post_Merge_SV.wdl](scripts/Post_Merge_SV.wdl)

-This step re-genotypes each sample at the sites in the cohort-level VCF file from step 2, and the combines the results into the final VCF.
+This step re-genotypes each sample at the sites in the cohort-level VCF file from step 2, and then combines the results into the final VCF.

 For each sample:
   - Re-genotype each SV using SVTyper